Pack your bags, we’re going to Exeter

 Staycationing this summer?
 Then you'll be needing our bang-up-to-date insider guide to the cathedral city, including the tourist classics and hipster hangouts.

 Have you checked out Exeter recently?
-A city neatly tucked between the beaches of the south coast and the wilderness of Dartmoor, it’s such a fab option for a weekender; it’s small, totally walkable and has a very cool visible cross-section of history, starting with *that* gorgeous Gothic cathedral, commanding all the attention on the green; it has a nightlife to please everyone from students to the most discerning crowd; and its indie scene is alive and kicking, baby!
+A city neatly tucked between the beaches of the south coast and the wilderness of Dartmoor, it’s a fab option for a weekender – small, walkable and with a cool, visible cross-section of history, starting with *that* gorgeous Gothic cathedral, commanding all the attention on the green; it has a nightlife to please everyone from students to the most discerning crowd; and its indie scene is alive and kicking, baby!

 We’ve pounded the streets, hit up the best places to fill your boots and drop some cash and discovered a whole load of fun for you to enjoy, while you’re at it.

 The good news is that you can do every meal of the day justice here, with plenty of cake stops in-between if you fancy (I so would, I love a pitstop, me).
-If this city wore trousers, they’d be missing a top button, because Exeter loves its food and, away from the chains of Princesshay, you’ll find an abundance of menus to peruse at eateries that are intimate, quirky, smart and irrefutably independent.
+If this city wore trousers, they’d be missing a top button, because Exeter loves its food and, away from the chains of Princesshay and the Guildhall, you’ll find an abundance of menus to peruse at eateries that are intimate, quirky, smart and irrefutably independent.

 The city is all a-buzz with some new post-lockdown openings – hello, The Ivy!
 This botanical beauty on Cathedral Green may be a chain but it feels anything but with local artwork on the wall, and an uber-fresh seasonal menu, and a welcome chance to put on the glad rags.